aukletio/Auklet-Client-C/README.md

-`client` opens a `SOCK_STREAM` Unix domain socket at `/tmp/auklet-log-%d`, where `%d` is `getppid()` (`client`'s PID). `client` accepts at most one connection to this socket, to which a released executable can write newline-delimited messages.
-Such messages are accessible via the user interface.
+`client` opens a `SOCK_STREAM` Unix domain socket at `/tmp/auklet-log-%d`, where `%d` is `getppid()` (`client`'s PID). `client` accepts at most one connection to this socket, to which a released executable can write newline-delimited JSON messages.
+These messages are accessible via the user interface.
+Malformed JSON messages will still be transported.

 Here's a C program demonstrating how to use the socket, assuming the compilation flags `-std=c99 -pedantic -D_POSIX_C_SOURCE=200809L`: